babashka/cli/README.md

                              "clj-new"]}}}
 ```

-After that you can use `lein clj-new app` to call an exec function:
+After that you can use `lein clj-new app` to create a new app:

 ``` clojure
 $ lein clj-new app --name foobar/baz --verbose 3 -f